-Note that, as the frequencies get lower, the period increased.
+Note that, as the frequencies get lower, the period increases.
 A wave with a longer period is less affected, in terms of phase, by a given phase shift than a wave with a shorter period.

 In the picture above, we see what is referred to as a comb filter.

 When a signal is mixed in with a phase-shifted version of itself, regularly spaced notches are created along its frequency response.
 These notches resemble a comb, hence the name.

 Note that the notches seem like they’re getting closer and closer as the frequency increases.
 That’s because the frequency scale is logarithmic by nature.

 Flangers and chorus circuits utilize delay to phase-shift copies of their original signal.
 In fact, a flanger simply modulates the comb filter we’ve discussed above.
 We’ll get to these effects pedal types later in this article.